June 22, 2005

 Mark A. Taylor considers why people ask for doctrinal statements and what churches choose to publish online.
 He notes how “What We Believe” pages help visitors understand a church’s bedrock convictions.

-A substitute Sunday school lesson went well, but the aim felt too abstract for first graders.
-Mark A. Taylor points to HeartShaper from Standard Publishing as a curriculum designed around how children actually learn.
+A substitute teacher celebrates a smooth first-grade class but struggles with a lesson aim too abstract for kids.
+Mark A. Taylor points to HeartShaper as a practical, multisensory curriculum built around how children actually learn.

 June 4, 2005